Loading...

 HKUST Business School

-Hong Kong’s HKUST Business School offers a merit scholarship, which covers up to 100 percent of tuition fees for students with exceptional academic performance and work experience.
+Hong Kong’s HKUST Business School offers an MBA merit scholarship for students with exceptional academic performance and work experience.
+Successful applicants could receive anywhere between HK$50,000 (US$6,400) and HK$500,000 (US$63,700).

 The Wharton School